padenot/yadfig/README.md

 ## Ok, I'm convinced, what next ?

-You need to install the dependencies : `jsmin` and a couple python library.
+You need to install the dependencies : `jsmin` and a couple Python libraries.
+On a Debian-like system, this line should do the job:

     sudo aptitude install python-pyexiv2 python-imaging

 The build script uses `sed` (any flavor) and `tr`, but everybody should have those.
-Also, put a copy of jsmin (compiled from
-[this file](http://www.crockford.com/javascript/jsmin.c)), and put it somewhere in the `$PATH`. `pyexiv2` should be in version 0.3.
+Also, put a copy of `jsmin` (compiled from [this file](http://www.crockford.com/javascript/jsmin.c)), and put it somewhere in the `$PATH`. `pyexiv2` should be in version 0.3, there is an API compatibility break somewhere in the previous versions.

 Speaking of build script, here are the steps to install it when dependencies are satisfied :